Kin Shriner Exits ‘General Hospital’ For Good: 40-Year Veteran Out As ABC Soap Celebrates Its 55th Anniversary

 The timing of Kin Shriner’s General Hospital exit is especially upsetting given his many contributions to the show ahead of its 55th anniversary, which takes place April 1.
 Kin Shriner debuted his role as Scotty Baldwin in 1977 and is one of the most recognizable stars from the long-running ABC daytime drama.

 Kin Shriner confirmed his General Hospital departure on social media.
 The 64-year-old actor took to Twitter to alert fans to the bad news, tweeting,” Scott Baldwin out.”
-When one fan expressed sadness over Kin’s departure from the show, the gracious actor wrote: “I had a good run @GeneralHospital.
+When one fan expressed sadness over Kin’s departure from the show, the gracious actor wrote, “I had a good run @GeneralHospital.
 I wish them another 55!”

 You can see Kin Shriner’s tweets about his General Hospital exit below.